TobiasErbacher/gdl/README.md

 * --dataset=A.Computer --model=Ponder-AP-GCN
 * --dataset=A.Photo --model=Ponder-AP-GCN

-Below are the commands to run the `benchmark.py` script for Gumbel-AP-GCN:
+Below are the commands to run the `benchmark.py` script for the Gumbel-AP-GCN:
+* --dataset=Citeseer --model=Gumbel-AP-GCN
+* --dataset=Cora-ML --model=Gumbel-AP-GCN
+* --dataset=PubMed --model=Gumbel-AP-GCN
+* --dataset=MS-Academic --model=Gumbel-AP-GCN
+* --dataset=A.Computer --model=Gumbel-AP-GCN
+* --dataset=A.Photo --model=Gumbel-AP-GCN

+Below are the commands to run the `benchmark.py` script for the Cooperative-AP-GCN:
 * --dataset=Citeseer --model=Gumbel-AP-GCN
 * --dataset=Cora-ML --model=Gumbel-AP-GCN
 * --dataset=PubMed --model=Gumbel-AP-GCN